 Trial Registration

-Universal trials number U1111-1202-4704
+The trial is registered with the Australian New Zealand Clinical Trials Registry (ANZCTR).

-As the Health and Disability Ethics Committee has Deemed that this is not a clinical trial, it will not be registered with the Australasian Clinical Trials Registry.
+The registration number is: ACTRN12618001079235

 Key Definitions Used in the Protocol

 Hospital acute admission: A patient with a length of stay greater than 3 hours and who is formally admitted to one of the Waikato Hospital’s acute paediatric medical wards and whose admission is coded as acute (i.e. not planned or elective) and whose admission was not for palliative care.